 Requirements needed to become a non-smoker

 The following is NOT a medical opinion or medical advice.
-In my personal opinion, to quit smoking - and start using e-cigs - requires 2 things.
+In my personal opinion and experience, for me to quit smoking - and start using e-cigs - required 2 things.

-In order to successfully quit cigarettes, based only on my own experience, I believe a smoker must be motivated to quit.
-A smoker must WANT to quit.
-A smoker must COMMIT to quit smoking cigarettes.
-Otherwise a smoker may not quit.
+In order to successfully quit cigarettes, based only on my own experience, I had to be motivated to quit.
+As a smoker, I had to WANT to quit.
+I also had to COMMIT to quit smoking cigarettes.
+Otherwise, I would not have quit.
 Without a real 100% motivation I would not have quit, or would have easily relapsed.
-If a smoker is not willing to quit, and not totally committed to giving up smoking cigarettes, quitting may not work.
-In my opinion, to become an e-cig user, a smoker MUST be fully and completely motivated to quit smoking cigarettes ...
-BEFORE they switch to e-cigs.
+In my opinion, to become an e-cig user, I had to be fully and completely motivated to quit smoking cigarettes ...
+BEFORE I switched to e-cigs.

 I found that becoming an e-cig user also required me to make an adjustment.
 An e-cig is not a cigarette.
 Using e-cigs is not the same as smoking.
 The taste is a bit different, the feel is a bit different, the visual and oral experience is different.
 Becoming a successful e-cigarette user required me to make an adjustment, emotionally and physically.
-How much of an adjustment may probably be dependent on the individual; for some people switching to e-cigs might take only a minor adjustment, for others a major adjustment.
-If one is motivated, if they "commit to quit" they may be able to adjust to using e-cigs.
+It took me 1-2 weeks to get used to vaping.
+That's pretty darn quick, considering my 50 years of smoking a pack a day.
+I was motivated, I had pledged to "commit to quit", and doing that, I was able to adjust to using e-cigs.

-The above is solely my personal opinion, based on my own experience, and should not be construed as providing any licensable or expert advice.
+The above is solely my personal opinion, based on my own experience, and should not be construed as providing any licensable or expert or marketing advice.

 Who wants you to quit smoking?